Zalts110/News-Update-Aggregator/README.md

 ## Features

 - Fetches news from a single API source.
-- Summarizes news articles for a concise overview.
 - Delivers personalized updates via email based on user preferences.
 - Microservice-based architecture with Dapr for service communication.
 - Dockerized for easy deployment.